koaning/human-learn/docs/guide/function-classifier.md

 ## Titanic

 Let's see how this might work.
-We'll need a dataset so we'll grab the titanic dataset.
-It is the dataset that comes with this library.
+We'll grab a dataset that is packaged along with this library.

 ```python
 from hulearn.datasets import load_titanic